Udmurt

 sg

-‘Petja dreams of Masha.’
+‘Petja dreamed of Masha.’

 Valency pattern: